The following are the spouse visa UK requirements in 2023:

 #1 If you were granted a visa as a fiancé(e)/proposed civil partner and your marriage or civil partnership ceremony did not take place during the validity of your original visa, you must provide:

-- a solid explanation explaining the reasons why the marriage or civil partnership ceremony did not take place; and
+- an explanation explaining the reasons why the marriage or civil partnership ceremony did not take place; and

-- a solid explanation as to why your ceremony will take place within the next 6 months.
+- an explanation as to why your ceremony will take place within the next 6 months.

-#2 You cannot apply to remain in the UK (using a FLR(M) visa) with a fiancé(e)/proposed civil partner unless you were originally granted a visa in that category to the same UK partner.
+#2 You cannot apply to remain in the UK (using an FLR(M) visa) with a fiancé(e)/proposed civil partner unless you were originally granted a visa in that category with the same UK partner.

 You must satisfy the financial requirement

-The spouse visa UK financial requirement in 2021 is something that many partners underestimate as:
+The spouse visa UK financial requirement in 2023 is something that many partners, unfortunately, underestimate because:

 - You need to know exactly how you meet the financial requirement;

-- You need to know exactly the rules regarding including and combining certain income; and
+- You need to know exactly the rules regarding including and combining certain incomes; and

 - You need to know exactly the specific rules regarding financial documentation.

-For a more detailed account of the financial requirement, please read our financial requirement article here.
+For a more detailed account of the financial requirement, you may wish to read our financial requirement article here.

 It should first be noted that only applicants who are in the UK on a UK visa that allows them to legally work may include their employment and self-employment income towards the financial requirement.

-The following are the spouse (partner) visa financial requirements that must be met for both in-Country and out-of country spouse (partner) visa applications:
+The following are the spouse visa financial requirements that must be met for both in-Country and out-of-country spouse (partner) visa applications: